phenogit/phenogit.github.io/kit-korner-notes.markdown

     All it shows is more of an offensive orentation.

     Voluntarily and non-premptively jumps to game creates a force.

+    Artificial notrump try gets doubles:
+        Passing shows partial stopper, then XX by partner would show a little help but not a true partial stopper XX woudl normally show a stopper but prefer to have partner play it 3N shows a full stopper

     Passing lead directing double of 3N shows at least partial stopper.
     XX shows no stopper.